ray-project/ray/doc/source/cluster/kubernetes/user-guides/persist-kuberay-operator-logs.md

 * Inputs: The `tail` input reads log files from `/var/log/containers/*.log`, with `multiline.parser` to handle complex log messages across multiple lines.
 * Filters: The `kubernetes` filter adds metadata like namespace, pod, and container names to each log, enabling more efficient log management and querying in Loki.
 * Outputs: The `loki` output block specifies Loki as the target.
-The `Host` and `Port` define the Loki service endpoint, and `Labels` add metadata for easier querying in Grafana.
+The `Host` and `Port` define the Loki service endpoint, and `Labels` adds metadata for easier querying in Grafana.
 Additionally, `tenant_id` allows for multi-tenancy if required by the Loki setup.

 Deploy the Fluent Bit deployment with the [Helm chart repository](https://github.com/fluent/helm-charts/tree/main/charts/fluent-bit).